-The Project-specific evaluation of emissions presented in the preceding analysis demonstrates that proposed Project operation-source air pollutant emissions would not result in exceedances of regional thresholds.
-Therefore, proposed Project operation-source emissions would be considered less than significant on a project-specific and cumulative basis.
+The Project-specific evaluation of emissions presented in the preceding analysis demonstrates that proposed Project operation-source air pollutant emissions would not result in exceedances of regional thresholds for Option A or Option B. Therefore, proposed Project operation-source emissions would be considered less than significant on a project-specific and cumulative basis.